astojmenovic/similar-users/README.md

 # Similar Users algorithm implementation

-Implemented algorithm from the book “Collective Intelligence” for showing similarity between two users.
+Implemented algorithm from the book “Programming Collective Intelligence” by Toby Segaran for showing similarity between two users.
 * Used Euclidean distance formula to calculate similarity.
 * Imported library for reading data from Excel file in Java.
 * Data set have 100 000 user ratings for movies.